Athens Public Intoxication Lawyer

 While public intoxication is a relatively minor crime, it may be worth fighting it to keep the conviction of a misdemeanor off your record.
 There are a number of potential defenses that can be used against your charge.
 For example, your attorney may argue that you were not actually drunk or that you weren't acting in a boisterous or profane manner.

-A graduate of the University of Georgia, Athens criminal defense attorney Lee Webb has helped a number of clients fight their public intoxication charges.
+A graduate of the University of Georgia, Athens public intoxication defense attorney Lee Webb has helped a number of clients fight their public intoxication charges.

 Schedule a free consultation to learn how our firm can help you by calling (706) 705-5122.